 Health coaches can help people to make sustainable and realistic lifestyle choices in the workplace by facilitating behavior change and by coaching the whole person, not just the work person.
 Wouldn’t it be wonderful if your company could be among those to provide this great workplace benefit?

 Rewards, incentives, and benefits are great techniques to increase motivation in the workplace.
 These techniques can also promote health and wellness by providing benefits such as a gym, spa, or yoga membership.

 Amenities such as an on-site gym give employees the opportunity to exercise together, creating a strong work environment.
 Offering group classes that help educate workers on the benefits of exercise and diet before or after work gives them an incentive to be at work as well as enjoy it.

 Big companies such as Google offer on-site gyms while others, like Microsoft, provide funding for their employees to attend full-service gyms.
 Physical wellness correlates with productivity, and offering benefits such as fitness memberships will result in employee retention.

 6. Vaccination Programs

 Among all the health and wellness trends, primary care has become indispensable in the big picture.
-More and more workplaces are bringing in on-site flu, measles, pneumonia, shingles, and other vaccinations into the workplace to encourage employees to get inoculated in risky seasons.
+More workplaces are bringing in on-site flu, measles, pneumonia, shingles, and other vaccinations to encourage employees to get inoculated.